Sexual harassment, abuse and personal safety helplines

 You have a legal right under the Sex Discrimination Act not to be sexually harassed whilst at work.
 This section explains your rights and lets you know what you can do if you think you are experiencing sexual harassment.

-Direct Gov – Harassment in the Workplace
+Gov UK– Harassment in the Workplace

 Discrimination means treating some people differently from others.
 It isn't always unlawful - some people are paid different wages depending on their status and skills.
 Find out about the different types of discrimination.